Controlled payment number: Discontinued programs

 On February 7, 2014, the US Discover Card discontinued its Secure Online Account Numbers service, saying that Discover no longer had access to the underlying technology.
 All existing Secure Online Account Numbers expired on March 16, 2014.

 In the UK, Ivobank offered a similar "virtual card" until it went bankrupt in 2009, and Cahoot withdrew their Webcard in October 2009.

 American Express's "Private Payments" was available from late 2000 to 2004.

-PayPal discontinued their virtual credit card service on September 22, 2010.
+PayPal discontinued its virtual credit card service on September 22, 2010.

 UK-based Neteller offered Net+, a "virtual debit card" with card details generated uniquely for each transaction, from 2008 to 2012; it was discontinued on 29 February 2012, citing lack of use by customers.

-Bank of America discontinued ShopSafe on September 5, 2019.
+Bank of America "ShopSafe", inherited when it acquired MBNA, discontinued in 2019.

 Virtual credit card

 A virtual credit card (VCC) is a virtual credit card number (VCN) typically used for online purchases, and often for single-use transactions.
 Virtual credit card numbers are not associated with a physical card, and consequently cannot be used for in-person transactions.
 Unlike the numbers generated by online credit card number generators, funds must be deposited into an account associated with the VCN prior to usage.

 VCNs can be acquired from online VCN providers, banks, and some partners of Visa and MasterCard.
 Online VCN providers often assess service charges to pay banks, credit card companies, and/or credit networks for the costs of obtaining and servicing VCNs.

 A virtual credit card includes three parts: